LucasHoffSchmidt/Telecom_Customer_Churn_Classification/README.md

 - Seniors and single people churn significantly more than non-seniors and people with partners and dependents.
 - Customers with higher internet speed churn more often.
 - The attitude of the support person is listed as the number one reason for churning.
-- The churn classification model performs well and can be used to determine the likelihood of a customer churning with high accuracy.
+- The churn classification model performs well and can be used to determine the likelihood of a customer churning with high accuracy, which can be used in customer retention efforts.

 ## Improvements
 - These insights have been gathered on a relatively small dataset of about 7000 customers, so to ensure reliability it would be prudent to increase the size of the dataset.